paulrt/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Fully-responsive sites work with percentages so they are able to scale in a smooth transition, where as, adaptive sites scale using a fixed-pixel ratio and move in tiers or steps.

 Adaptive websites will adjust to the width of the viewing screen by preset increments, whereas, responsive designs (when done properly) will adjust based on the size of the screen at any given width.

 2. Describe what it means to be mobile first vs desktop first.

 Desktop first was the only way to program for a long time because there was no need for mobile accessibility.
 Now, more and more companies are ushering in the age of mobile first design.
-This means having to design for a much smaller screen and make it user friendly and easy to navigate, while still impacting the user in a way that is comparable to the desktop site.
+This means having to design for a much smaller screen and make it user friendly and easy to navigate, while still impacting the user in a way that is comparable to the desktop site and also, maintaining said desktop site's functionality, relavence, and cohesiveness between the different aspect-ratios.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

-Allows us to count 1 rem to ten pixels.
+Using this html tag will allow the use of 'rem' units that can be calculated in multiples of ten.
+It allows us to count 1 rem to ten pixels.

 4. How would you describe preprocessing to someone new to CSS?